dalesgit/logseq/pages/Module 2 session 1.md

 	- Where are the fruits?
 Sit with it.
 	- Will that project bring me closer to God?
 	- retell the story so you can see what's really going on.
 - social scientist: we make decisions impulsively, with little input, ... procrastinate or decide too quickly (What matters most and why?)
+Jim Manny.
+Usually choose what relatives or friends want ... what we've decided in the past.
+	- life is messy. we can't map it a